 the unit can be just a 5-minute job for a plumber, and you may even be confident

 enough to do it yourself.

 How much does it cost to install?

-need - although it is usually a straight fit, without any need for fittings.
-We charge
+need - although it is usually a straight fit, without much need for fittings.
+We

 What's the length of the CombiBuddy?

 As water flows through the CombiBuddy it flows over the spheres of Siliphos - and

 they give up a slight amount of their coating.
 Siliphos inhibits limescale in two

 ways.
 First of all it makes the calcium molecules stay in suspension, rather than

 stick.
 Secondly it lays down a layer of silicate on the walls of pipes etc. This